Causes Of Trucking Accidents

 Common Causes Of Trucking Accidents

-- Aggressive Truck Driving: Accidents as a result of aggressive truck driving, road rage and truck driver negligence happen when a truck driver's irresponsible and erratic actions impose needless and preventable risk to drivers of other vehicles.
-Speeding, failure to maintain lane, erratic lane changing or "cutting off" other vehicles, "brake checking" and running other vehicles off of the road are all aggressive driving.
+- Aggressive driving: Accidents as a result of aggressive truck driving, road rage and truck driver negligence happen when a truck driver’s irresponsible and erratic actions impose needless and preventable risk to drivers of other vehicles.
+Speeding, failure to maintain lane, erratic lane changing or cutting off other vehicles, brake checking and running other vehicles off of the road are all aggressive driving actions.

-- Speeding: Speeding has an enormous impact on serious vehicle crashes.
-The force of an impact is magnified when a large truck is traveling at a high rate of speed.
+- Speeding: The force of an impact is magnified when a large truck is traveling at a high rate of speed.
 Trucks are heavy and require more time to stop.
 In the event of a collision, these factors cause them collide with vehicles and objects at a much greater force than passenger vehicles.

-- Truck Driver Fatigue: Due to deadlines, monetary incentives, and unexpected setbacks like heavy traffic, truckers often look to make up lost time skipping breaks.
+- Truck driver fatigue: Due to deadlines, monetary incentives and unexpected setbacks like heavy traffic, truckers often look to make up lost time skipping breaks.
 Because they are not getting rest, truck drivers often get tunnel vision and extreme fatigue which can cause reckless and negligent driving.
 Sometimes drivers fall asleep at the wheel while hauling heavy cargo.
-In the U.S. hours of service (HOS) are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
+In the U.S., hours of service are regulated by the Federal Motor Carrier Safety Administration.